jrp244/byu-cs324/lab-socket-hunt/README.md

 ./treasure_hunter server port seed
 ```

- - `server`: the domain name of the server acting as the director.
+ - `server`: the domain name of the server.
- - `port`: the port on which the director is listening.
+ - `port`: the port on which the server is expecting initial communications.
  - `seed`: a seed used to initialize the pseudo-random number generator on the
    server.